-One of the big talking points in football betting circles – and the bookmaking industry at large – in recent years has been whether fractional odds or decimal odds are more punter-friendly.
+One of the big talking points in betting circles and the bookmaking industry in recent years has been decimal odds vs fractional odds and which prices are more punter-friendly.

-For example, if you are a bwin customer living outside the UK, your football bets will be made with decimal odds
+For example, if you are a bwin customer living outside the UK, your football bets will be made with decimal odds, as standard.

 So what’s the difference?

 Let’s say you want to place a football bet on Arsenal to beat Manchester United.
-If the fractional betting odds being offered are 2/1, then the decimal equivalent will be 3.00
+If the fractional betting odds being offered are 2/1, then the decimal equivalent will be shown as 3.00.

 In the former, 2/1 means that you receive a £2 win for every £1 you bet on this selection.
 The key point is that this does not include your stake, which you also get back if you win the bet.

-The difference with decimal betting odds is that the stake is incorporated into the price being offered, namely as one unit (1.00).
-So in the example above, the 3.00 price is telling you exactly how much you will get in return in pounds for a £1 bet.
+The difference with decimal betting odds is that the stake is incorporated into the price being offered, namely as one unit.
+So, in the example above, the 3.00 price is telling you exactly how much you will get in return in pounds for a £1 bet.

 Supporters of decimal betting odds say that this makes their system better, in the sense that it is easy to calculate returns on these types of bets and there is no confusion with regards what are the bigger prices.

-However, fractional betting odds apologists claim that their system is more valuable because of the weight of tradition, which means punters are more comfortable and familiar with it.
+However, fans of fractional betting odds claim that their system is more relevant because of the weight of tradition, which means punters are more comfortable and familiar with it.

 The debate looks sure to continue!